eclipse/vorto/tutorials/tutorial_getting_started_with_boschiotsuite.md

 - Filter for the information model from Step 1 and click for details
 - In the details page, choose **Python MQTT** from the list of **Generators**
 - Confirm with **Generate**.
 This will generate python code for a device that sends data to the Bosch IoT Suite via MQTT

-For more information about this, check out the [Python MQTT Tutorial](tutorial_connect_device_using_mqtt_python.md)
+- Read the [Python MQTT Tutorial](tutorial_connect_device_using_mqtt_python.md) to learn how to configure and run the generated code.

-Once you are sending data to the Suite, you can verify the incoming telemetry data in the [Developer Console](https://console.bosch-iot-suite).
-For that just browse to the thing you created in Step 2.
+Once you are sending data to the Suite, you can verify the telemetry data in the [Bosch IoT Developer Console](https://console.bosch-iot-suite).
+For that just browse to the thing you had created in Step 2.

 ### 4. Consume the data in a AngularJS/ Java Web Application